NicoleKaplan-USDA/vf-workshop/README.md

 We have setup a Google Collab Notebook for this workshop.
 Google Collab is a free service that runs Jupyter Notebooks (which are similar to R Markdown Notebooks) in the cloud.
 This means that you run Python in the cloud, not on your local computer.
 This has several advantages, including not tying up your computer's resources (CPU/Memory) to run a script, and in our case, you don't have to download packages/libraries to your local computer (making workshop setup much easier!).

-Open the [Google Collab](https://colab.research.google.com/github/amantaya/vf-workshop/blob/main/code/VF_In_Service_Vence_API.ipynb) notebook, and sign into your Google account.
+Open the [Google Collab](https://colab.research.google.com/github/amantaya/vf-workshop/blob/main/code/VF_In_Service_Vence_API.ipynb) notebook.
+You may be prompted to sign into your Google account.

 You will be prompted to grant permission for the Google Collab notebook to access all files on your Google Drive.